port-labs/ocean/changelog/breaking.md

-Changed the on_resyn generator to expect a list instead of a single item
+Changed the `on_resync` generator to expect a list instead of a single item